ComboMasterApp/ComboMaster/README.md

 ### Combo Names & Sharing
 - Edit combo names directly
-- Export combos as a short **share code**
+- Generate a **share code** for any combo
+- Send the code to friends using ComboMaster
-- Import a share code to instantly load a combo
+- Import a share code to instantly load the combo into the app
+- Save as image or copy to clipboard to share combo as image with friends

+No accounts or online just copy and paste the code or image.

 ---